Teeter inversion Tables 2022 Reviews (The FitSpine Series)

 This model is built with a unique arched frame that allows for the ideal angle for entrance and exit into position.

-There’s also an added cup holder on the side that you can use to store a phone, water bottle, or just the contents of your pocket while you invert (don’t forget to install the free Teeter app for further guidance).
+There’s also a storage caddy on the side that you can use to store a phone, water bottle, or just the contents of your pocket while you invert.

 We also like the elevated surface, which makes climbing into the ankle lock system easier.